makersacademy/chitter-challenge/README.md

 * ORM implementation, via ActiveRecord
 * Password validation on new user registration to ensure passwords are matching and of sufficient complexity
 * UX and CSS improvements
+* As a Maker, So that only I can post messages on Chitter as me, I want to log in to Chitter.
+* As a Maker, So that I can avoid others posting messages on Chitter as me, I want to log out of Chitter.
 * In order to start a conversation as a maker I want to reply to a peep from another maker.
 * As a Maker, so that I can stay constantly tapped in to the shouty box of Chitter, I want to receive an email if I am tagged in a Peep.